spacetelescope/jwst/docs/jwst/saturation/description.rst

 then groups 7 through 10 will all be flagged for that pixel.

-Pixels with thresholds set to NaN or flagged as "NO_SAT_CHECK" in the saturation reference file have their thresholds set to the 16-bit A-to-D converter limit of 65535 and hence will only be flagged as saturated if the pixel reaches that hard limit in at least one group.
-The "NO_SAT_CHECK" flag is propagated to the PIXELDQ array in the output science data to indicate which pixels fall into this category.
+Pixels with thresholds set to NaN or flagged as "NO_SAT_CHECK" in the saturation reference file have their thresholds set above the 16-bit A-to-D converter limit of 65535 and hence will never be flagged as saturated.
+The "NO_SAT_CHECK" flag is propagated to the
+PIXELDQ array in the output science data to indicate which pixels fall into this category.